tfardet/NNGT/doc/user/intro.rst

 The graph objects
 -----------------

-Neural networks are described by four graph classes which inherit from the main class of the chosen graph library (:class:`gt.Graph`, :class:`igraph.Graph` or :class:`networkx.DiGraph`):
+Neural networks are described by four graph classes which contain a graph object from the chosen graph library (e.g. :class:`gt.Graph`, :class:`igraph.Graph`, or :class:`networkx.Graph`):

 - :class:`~nngt.Graph`: base for simple topological graphs with no spatial structure, nor biological properties